Nmene018/https-github.com-Nmene018-theatre-link/README.md

 **Required Must-have Stories**

 * User has to be able to create an account and log back in with all their previous information (favorites, matches) saved.
-* User has to be able to click on a movie genre and swiple left or right on all the movies within the specified genre
+* User has to be able to click on a movie genre and swipe yes or no on all the movies within the specified genre
 * User must be able to see all the movies that swipped right to in their favorites
 * User must be able to see all the profiles of the users that they have matched with for each of the movies they have in their favorites
 * Profile page for each user